 Most popular Snapchat filters.
 Source: BuzzfeedNews

-This filter includes a range of Beauty AR technologies and features that blur your skin, enlarge your eyes and make your features appear more smooth, delicate.
+This filter includes a range of Beauty AR SDK features that blur your skin, enlarge your eyes and make your features appear more smooth, and delicate.
 It is very popular among users, as it motivates them to generate and share content.